bbauska/W3Cx-4of5-thru-May-2024/README.md

 11. }
 ```

-Notice that calling requestAnimationFrame(mainloop) at *line 10*, asks
+Notice that calling requestAnimationFrame(mainloop) at <i>line 10</i>, asks
 the browser to call the mainloop function every 16.6 ms: this
 corresponds to 60 times per second (16.6 ms = 1/60 s).

-**This target may be hard to reach; the animation loop content may take
+<b>This target may be hard to reach; the animation loop content may take
-longer than this, or the scheduler may be a bit early or late.**
+longer than this, or the scheduler may be a bit early or late.</b>

-**Many "real action games" perform what we call *time-based
+<b>Many "real action games" perform what we call <i>time-based
-animation***.
+animation</i></b>.
 For this, we need an accurate timer that will tell us the
 elapsed time between each animation frame.
 Depending on this time, we
 can compute the distances each object on the screen must achieve in
 order to move at a given speed, independently of the CPU or GPU of the